Kissing a Sweet Goodbye to The Three Principles

 "The Three Principles Psychology is Non-Duality in a psychology suit."

-Sydney Banks’ teaching was a direct path one, with no practices except a direct pointing beyond thought to the universal nature of who we are, based in his profound non-dual mystical revelation experiences and insights.
-But it was a teaching without a tradition, definition, vocabulary or structure to ground it in – a charming 70’s freeform creation.
-In my view it then turned into more of a "progressive path" one, in the sense that it became about something in the person rather than truly universal – an object, and purification or change for a separate entity – under the tutelage or work of psychologists, with Syd doing a dance with them of cooperation and conflict – a dance he innocently, naively instigated, as a “professional” way to get it out to the world (see Jack Pransky’s book on the history of the movement, Paradigm Shift).
+Sydney Banks' teaching I would call a direct path one, with no practices except a direct pointing beyond thought to the universal nature of who we are, based in his profound non-dual mystical revelation experiences and insights.
+But it was a teaching without a tradition, definition, vocabulary or structure to ground it in – a charming 70's freeform creation.
+In my view it then turned into more of a "progressive path" one, in the sense that it became about something in the person rather than truly universal – an object, and purification or change for a separate entity – under the tutelage or work of psychologists.
+Sydney Banks was doing a dance with them of cooperation and conflict – a dance he innocently, naively instigated, as he saw psychologists as a "professional" way to get the message out to the world (see Jack Pransky's book on the history of the movement, Paradigm Shift).

 A side effect of its origins was that there was no method of doing this nouveau-progressive path, since it was felt that understanding and the "feeling" alone would do it.
 There was a grain of truth to this, but students were left either on their own getting insights, or to invest in more books, tapes, seminars, classes, coaching, and so on; it played out into those who "got it" somehow, and those who kept trying.